ibbles/StrictAliasing/README.md

 // both an `int32_t` and a `float`.
 //
 // The discussion ended before a clear conclusion was reached.
+//
+// A note is that C does not allow this because `i` has a declared type, and declared
+// types cannot change in C.
 ```

 We can also do